omnidan/git-leaf/README.md

 -------------

 git-leaf is still in active development.
 The *master* branch is the experimental branch.
 There is a strong focus on responsive design and simplicity.
-I plan on converting all the JavaScript code to CoffeeScript later.
-To see what other plans I have for git-leaf, see the [TODO file](https://github.com/omnidan/git-leaf/raw/master/TODO).
+To see what plans I have for git-leaf, check out the [TODO file](https://github.com/omnidan/git-leaf/raw/master/TODO).

 To test git-leaf, you need node-webkit and npm.
 Install it globally (or run nw from the right path), then install the
 dependencies: